beginning of content

 If your child has a phonological disorder, they:

-Phonological disorders have been linked to ongoing problems with language and literacy.
+Phonological disorders are linked to ongoing problems with language and literacy.
 If your child has a phonological disorder, it's important they have treatment.

 Functional speech sounds disorders

-It can be difficult to tell the difference between articulation and phonological disorders.
+It can be hard to tell the difference between articulation and phonological disorders.
 Many people now use the broader term "speech sound disorder" to cover both articulation and phonological disorders.

 How are speech problems diagnosed?